What precautions are you taking to protect library users and staff and minimize the risk of infection?

 How do I consult a reference librarian?

 Our library staff remains happy to answer your research questions virtually.
 Use the Ask a Librarian portal for help with your research projects, if you have trouble accessing online resources, and to schedule a virtual meeting via Zoom with a research librarian.
-Library workshops will be moving online, and you will receive instructions prior to the session on how to connect.
+Library workshops are now online, and you will receive instructions prior to the session on how to connect.
 For guidance on resources available on different topics, please see our online research guides, and for guidance with citations see the Ginn citation help page.

 How do I meet with a writing tutor?